executors/executors/wording.md

 #### `execution::done`

-The name `execution::value` denotes a customization point object.
+The name `execution::done` denotes a customization point object.
 The expression `execution::done(C)` for some subexpression `C` is expression-equivalent to:

 - `C.done()`, if that expression is valid.
 If the function selected does not signal the callback `C`'s done channel, the program is ill-formed with no diagnostic required.